 Unmoored

-This word unmoored is lately swimming about in my brain as the best description of how I often feel these days.
-A sailing vessel might, for example, be unmoored, as in the case of the photograph above, where the ship is hanging somewhat precariously from the ceiling of a sacred chapel in Greece, unmoored from the ocean, as it were, and surrounded by a plethora of sacred beings.
-Perhaps these saints and angels were painted with the explicit intent to send spiritual courage and protection to a vessel that at any moment might be swept into a storm.
+The word unmoored is lately swimming about in my brain as the best description of how I often feel these days.
+In the photograph above, the ship is hanging somewhat precariously from the ceiling of a sacred chapel, unmoored from the ocean, as it were, yet surrounded by a plethora of sacred beings.
+Perhaps these saints and angels were painted with the explicit intent to send spiritual courage and protection to local fishing vessels that might all too easily get swept up in a perilous storm.

-People like you and me might occasionally feel unmoored like a vessel trying to negotiate the ever-changing weather patterns of the Aegean Sea, and we therefore might at times exhibit “symptoms,” including sensations of insecurity, deep dismay, or even a sense of having lost contact with reality, or at least the reality that we once knew.
+People like you and me might occasionally feel unmoored like a vessel trying to negotiate the ever-changing weather patterns of the Aegean Sea.
+We might at times exhibit “symptoms,” including sensations of insecurity, deep dismay or confusion, even a sense of having lost contact with reality, or at least the reality that we once knew.

-Watching the news can make us feel unmoored, for we might ask ourselves why there seems to be an epidemic of human beings who claim to represent love but who seem to have become unmoored from the very definition of this word, which implies a deep concern and caring for the plight of others.
-It’s unmooring when we are lied to, either in person or telegraphed through the media.
-If we could only sit down and process what exactly hit us so hard, as untruths and distortions tend to do, we might regain composure and a sense of inner congruity.
+Watching the news can make us feel unmoored, for we might ask ourselves why there seem to be so many leaders who claim to be saviors but who promote the very opposite of love, or a genuine concern for the plight of other human beings.
+It leaves us feeling untethered, moreover, when we are lied to, either in person or telegraphed through the media.
+If we could only sit down and process what exactly “hit” us so hard, as untruths and distortions tend to do, we might regain composure and a sense of inner congruence and stability.

-We might pause to remember that, as humans, we’re wired for truth.
+We might pause to reflect on how people can generally sense when they’re being lied to.
 Being fed falsehoods the same way a baby might be fed cotton candy feels wrong, as if we’ve been slapped down hard, violated in potent yet intangible ways.

 It’s easy, and moreover natural, to feel unmoored on our earthly plane in a time as exciting and also challenging as the one that we’re all experiencing.